Skip to main content

 NAVAL-1 Phase 2 Basket Study Design

-This global clinical trial is seeking to enroll 6 subtypes of patients with EBV+ relapsed/refractory lymphomas, with a seventh cohort included for patients with other types of EBV+ lymphoma.
+This global clinical trial is seeking to enroll multiple subtypes of patients with EBV+ relapsed/refractory lymphomas, with a fourth cohort included for patients with other types of EBV+ lymphoma.

 Stage 1